 Dr Lani Watson is a philosopher at the University of Edinburgh and the network coordinator for OPEN Scotland.
 She studies questions and questioning and has a special interest in the way in which questions are used in schools and classrooms to teach and learn.
 Lani thinks that good questioning is a key skill that should be taught in schools and believes that doing philosophy in schools and communities is a great way to teach this skill.
 As well as OPEN-Scotland.com, Lani curates the website philosophyofquestions.com.

 Contact Lani for general enquiries about the OPEN Scotland network.

-Dr Daniel Calder is a teacher of religion and philosophy at George Watson’s Senior School and a project assistant for OPEN Scotland.
-He is currently in his probation year of teaching and is passionate about bringing philosophy to children, and bringing children to philosophy.
-He is an experienced facilitator of philosophical enquiry with children and with the elderly, and also teaches SQA certificated courses in philosophy at National 5 and Higher level.
+Dr Daniel Calder is a teacher of religion and philosophy and a project assistant for OPEN Scotland.
+He is passionate about bringing philosophy to children, and bringing children to philosophy.
+He is an experienced facilitator of philosophical enquiry with children and with the elderly, and has also taught SQA certificated courses in philosophy at National 5 and Higher level.
 He completed his PhD in 2016 at the University of Edinburgh under the supervision of Andy Clark and his particular interest in cognition and artificial intelligence remains strong.

 Contact Daniel for enquiries about philosophy in secondary schools.